 There are two articles that I looked at to demonstrate Wikipedia’s definition of in-depth.

 The first is a June 15, 2015 article in the Daily Herald.
 The article name is “Culver’s, Pet Supplies Plus host 4th ‘Pets-a-Palooza’ fundraiser, adoption event.”
 If you look at the image from the article below, you will see that The Honest Kitchen is talked about; however, it is only a mention of their participation.
-This is referred to as a “brief mention.”
-While it can be used as a reference to show they participated in the event, it cannot be taken into account for notability.
+Wikipedia editors call this a “brief mention.”

 However, let’s take a look at the second example:

 This article is from Forbes.
 The article title is “Does Your Dog Eat Organic?
 Meet The ‘Human Grade’ Pet Food Startup.”
-This article talks in depth about organic dogfood (which coincidentally is what The Honest Kitchen does.
+This article talks in depth about organic dog food (which coincidentally is what The Honest Kitchen does.
 Good chance this one will talk about them).

 In fact, you can see below that not only does it mention them, the majority of the article is a feature about the company itself.
 It details who they are, what they do, and lays out some of the company’s history.